Subspace Optimization for Large Language Models with Convergence Guarantees: Introduction

 \textbf{Convergence for lossy algorithms. }Many optimization algorithms utilize lossy compression on training dynamics, such as gradients, particularly in the realm of distributed optimization with communication compression.
-Researchers have established convergence properties for these algorithms based on either unbiased \citep{li2020acceleration,li2021canita,condat2024locodl,he2024unbiased,hedistributed,mishchenko2019distributed,gorbunov2021marina,alistarh2017qsgd,he2023lower} or contractive \citep{richtarik2021ef21,xie2020cser,fatkhullin2024momentum,he2023lower} compressibility. \citet{kozak2019stochastic} provides a convergence analysis for subspace compression under Polyak-Lojasiewicz or convex conditions, where the subspace compression adheres contractive compressibility at each iteration.
-Despite these extensive findings, analyzing the convergence properties of subspace learning algorithms like GaLore remains challenging, as the compressions used can be neither unbiased nor contractive due to the reuse of projection matrices.
+Researchers have established convergence properties for these algorithms based on either unbiased \citep{li2020acceleration,li2021canita,condat2024locodl,huang2023cedas,hedistributed,he2024unbiased,mishchenko2019distributed,gorbunov2021marina,alistarh2017qsgd,he2023lower} or contractive \citep{richtarik2021ef21,xie2020cser,fatkhullin2024momentum,he2023lower} compressibility. \citet{kozak2019stochastic} provides a convergence analysis for subspace compression under Polyak-Lojasiewicz or convex conditions, where the subspace compression adheres contractive compressibility at each iteration.
+Despite these extensive findings, analyzing the convergence properties of {subspace descent} algorithms like GaLore remains challenging, as illustrated in Sec.~\ref{subsec:challenge}.